brineylab/abutils/docs/source/installation.rst

 Whenever possible, ``abutils`` bundles required third-party binaries, but there are a few additional non-python dependencies that must be separately installed.
-These tools are not needed for installation, but are necessary for specific functions:
+These tools are not required for installation, but are needed for specific functions:

 * ``abutils.tl.igphyml`` requires IgPhyML_
 * ``abutils.tl.lsd`` requires LSD_